 If you love learning and teaching from life experience, and you often use intuitive guidance as your "learning structure," and you are in the process of designing programs that do not always seem to "fit" into existing social paradigms, this peer connection service is for you.

 Our life experiences birth unique competencies that do not always fit into existing structures.

 I feel honoured to be registered as an Educator through the International Expressive Arts Association.
-What a beautiful organization to honour and recognize that some of us are making efforts to birth creative programs through our lived creative experiences in our local communities, and also on global internet levels.
+What a beautiful organization to honour and recognize that many of us are birthing creative programs through our lived creative experiences in our local communities, and also on global internet levels.

 In this gathering you can expect to: